 The court announced that it will hear these cases during its next term, which begins in October.
 There’s no way to know how the court will rule, but either way, the decision will have a major impact on workers across the country.

 Are you being discriminated against at work?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys seek justice against your employer for violating your workplace rights.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.